 K, enough about superdelicious healthy recipes in an eCookbook that I can’t stop thinking about and that I will share with you just as soon as possible.
 Promise.

 These overnight oats are yet another thing I can’t stop thinking about.
 I’ve always been the kind of person who is already scheming about breakfast before even getting into bed for the night.
-So when I know that I’ve prepped some overnight oats for myself, let’s just say the dreaming starts just after dinnertime and basically catapaults me out of bed at 6am.
+So when I know that I’ve prepped some overnight oats for myself, let’s just say the dreaming starts just after dinnertime and basically catapults me out of bed at 6am.
 Bjork is rolling his eyes right now.
-But mentally, believe it or not, I AM catapaulting.
+But mentally, believe it or not, I AM catapulting.

 Nothing sends me into the kitchen at neck-breaking 6am speeds like this creamy, vanilla-y, wholesome and filling cup of overnight oats with juicy plump blueberries and nutty flax.
 And I swear to you that I am exercising all my willpower right now not to get up, go to the kitchen, and prepare tomorrow’s batch.
 IT’S THAT GOOD.

 I’ll be straight with you here: overnight oats are like, kinda old news.
 I mean, people were really into this whole thing like, what?
 8 years ago? but I’m notoriously late to the game, just like usual (remember Pinterest?) and now that I’m here, I am determined to make up for lost time.
 Ten reasons why these are great:

 - Save money on husband’s coffee shop breakfast habit.

 - Use money to buy mass quantities of oats.
 Which is still saving money because oats cost one penny.

 Do you really need a recipe for this?
 Probably no, because most people know how to put yogurt, water, and oats together in a dish.
 But I do need the recipe, otherwise it’s going to tick me off that this post has no recipe box in it.
 Just deal with me, okay?